Awards and Scholarships

 - Toxicology Graduate Student's Association Travel Award ($500)

 The Dr. Chatur Sisodia Graduate Scholarship

-The Dr. Chatur Sisodia Graduate Scholarship for 2019-20 was received by Mikayla Oldach.
+The Dr. Chatur Sisodia Graduate Scholarship for 2020-21 was received by Jim He.

 H.B.
 Schiefer Graduate Student Travel Award

-This award is intended to provide one travel grant of up to $1,000 (or two partial travel grants totaling $1,000) annually to a graduate student(s) in the Interdisciplinary Graduate Program in Toxicology.
+This award is intended to provide two travel grants of $500 each annually to a graduate student(s) in the Interdisciplinary Graduate Program in Toxicology.
 Students must be presenting research findings from their University of Saskatchewan toxicology graduate work (in either platform or poster format) at a national or international scientific meeting in order to be eligible for the award.
 Selection will be based on a combination of academic standing, research progress and quality, and financial need.